 - Trockenbeerenauslese: This very sweet and rare riesling dessert wine is made from fully “botrytized” grapes.
 These overripe grapes create a complex and saccharine wine suitable for those with high-end tastes.

 - Eiswein: This riesling wine uses naturally frozen grapes that produce concentrated, sugar-rich juices.
-The grapes need to be frozen on the vine and pressed into wine while still in a solid-state.
+The grapes need to be frozen on the vine and pressed into wine while still in a solid state.

 History of Riesling Wine